Sustainability

-Maxi Heidenblut on authenticity, entrepreneurship, and solutions to save the planet
+Maxi Heidenblut on authenticity, entrepreneurship, and solutions to save the planet.

 In 2013, she was a WHU graduate with a background in asset management.
-Today, she is Head of ESG & Climate Products for MSCI in New York.
-Maximiliane (Maxi) Heidenblut is a talented finance professional making an impact.
-Before her current role, she worked for J.P.Morgan, then investment giant BlackRock, and technology company Diversio as Global Head of Business Development.
-In her spare time, she founded her own company.
-In 2012, however, she joined the WHU Full-Time MBA program, looking for a change of direction.
+Today, she is Head of ESG & Climate Products for the Americas for MSCI in New York.
+MaxiHeidenblut is a talented finance professional., who is alsomaking an impact on the world.
+Prior to her current role, she worked for J.P.
+Morgan, then investment giant BlackRock, technology company Diversio as Global Head of Business Development, and, in her spare time,founded her own company.
+But, prior to all of this, in 2012, she joined the WHU Full-Time MBA program, looking for a change of direction.

 “Joining the Full-Time MBA was a big risk for me,” she explains.
-“I quit my job, and of course, when you do that, you lose the safety of regular income.
+“I quit my job and, of course, when you do that you lose the safety of regular income.
 But I wanted to immerse myself in the experience and explore other career paths.
 I found the focus on leadership skills attractive and wanted to develop my soft skills.
 We traveled to China, India, to the US, and these cultural experiences were valuable as they changed my whole perspective.”

 Authentic leadership